On Optimal Hyperparameters for Differentially Private Deep Transfer Learning: Optimal clipping depends on problem difficulty

-From \cref{thm:optimal_clipping_C} we see that $C^*$ depends not only directly on $\sigma$, but also on the actual gradients: increasing $\sigma$ implies smaller $C^*$ if the gradient distribution is not much affected by the noise, while larger gradient norms (with constant gradient direction and same number of clipped gradients for simplicity) would always push towards larger $C^*$.
-As shown in \cref{fig:grad-distribution-shift-vs-epsilon}, the true gradient norm distributions do shift significantly upwards under tighter privacy.
-We argue that this more complex picture explains the empirical results we see with real data (\cref{fig:model-and-epsilon-vs-separability}, left), where smaller $\varepsilon$ can counterintuitively benefit from a larger clipping bound: increasing $\sigma$ shifts the gradient distributions as the examples that were easy to learn with larger $\varepsilon$ become harder.
+In summary, from \cref{thm:optimal_clipping_C} we see that $C^*$ depends not only directly on $\sigma$, but also on the actual gradients: as a simple example, assuming that the optimal clipping is not exactly one of the gradient magnitudes as well as constant gradient direction and fixed number of clipped gradients, then increasing $\sigma$ implies smaller $C^*$ if the gradient distribution is not much affected by the noise, while larger gradient norms would always push towards larger $C^*$.
+We can also connect $C$ directly to the actual optimization performance: as we show in \cref{cor:minimizing_MSE_minimizes_loss_bound}, under \cref{assumption:smooth_loss} using optimal clipping that minimizes MSE directly improves the bound on the per-step loss improvement.

+As shown in \cref{fig:grad-distribution-shift-vs-epsilon}, the true gradient norm distributions do shift toward larger gradient norms under tighter privacy; in \cref{app:mean-grad-norm} we empirically verify that the gradients shrink toward the end of training. \cref{appsec:norm_histroy} shows the similar plots for $C=0.1$ and $C=42$.
+We argue that this more complex picture explains the empirical results we see with real data (\cref{fig:model-and-epsilon-vs-separability}, left), where smaller $\varepsilon$ can counterintuitively benefit from a larger clipping bound: increasing $\sigma$ shifts the gradient distributions, effectively pushing the terms in \cref{eq:optimal_clip_thm} towards larger values as the examples that were easy to learn with larger $\varepsilon$ become harder.